A Glimpse of China’s Richest City

 Karamay’s Telltale Signs of Wealth

 For those who just pass through Karamay it may be hard to pinpoint what makes this city special.
-It’s actually quite small when you consider that I can ride my bike around the entire city limits within an hour (that”s a bicycle, not a motorcycle!).
+It’s actually quite small when you consider that it’s possible to ride a bicycle around the entire city limits within an hour (that’s a bicycle, not a motorcycle!).

 In fact, it’s my opinion that the small size of Karamay is what has allowed it to top the list of China’s richest cities.
 The GDP per capita skyrockets when you’re dealing with only 450,000 citizens!